akveo/blur-admin/docs/contents/articles/051-sidebar/index.md

 <ba-sidebar></ba-sidebar>
 ```

 For now it support only javascript configuration.
-And can be configured manually or via `ui-router` states.
+Though it can be configured manually or via `ui-router` states.
-They can be used either combined or one at a time.
+This methods can be used either together or one at a time.

 ## Manual configuration